AdaCore/learn/intro_to_ada.rst

 types.
 Enum types are part of the bigger family of discrete types, which makes them usable in certain situations that we will disclose later, but one that we already know is that you can use them as a target to a case expression.

+.. gusthoff: when the rest of the book is ready, we should have links to other sections instead of just saying "in certain situations that we will disclose later."
+We might trigger the reader's curiosity, but we're not disclosing where this information can be found.
+It probably makes sense to add a TODO item here.

 .. code-block:: ada